meain/yaq/README.md

 ## Installation

+> The versions available in the webstores might be older as it is annoying to update it

 - **Firefox**: Install from the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/yaq/)
 - **Chrome/Edge**: Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/yaq/bpgcocbfiepefdgpoedcdbkfpibjflka)
 - **Manual Installation**: